VoidPtr74/RayTracingInAWeekend/README.md

 ## Notes

-The implementation for vec3 and enhancements to AABB were translated from [GPSnoopy](https://github.com/GPSnoopy)'s C++ implementation of [the next week](https://github.com/GPSnoopy/RayTracingTheNextWeek)
+Much of the implementation for vec3 and enhancements to AABB were translated from [GPSnoopy](https://github.com/GPSnoopy)'s C++ implementation of [the next week](https://github.com/GPSnoopy/RayTracingTheNextWeek)